-The payments made within Feed-in Tariff are tax free and will last for about 20 years for solar PV installed after 1 August 2012.
-The rates will differ grately depending on the size of the installation, the renewable energy source and the size of the household, among others, that is why it is very difficult to assess the rates you can receive from your installation.
+The payments made within Feed-in Tariff are tax-free and will last for about 20 years for solar PV installed after 1 August 2012.
+The rates will differ greatly depending on the size of the installation, the renewable energy source and the size of the household, among others, that is why it is very difficult to assess the rates you can receive from your installation.

-Remember that you don’t have to rely on the governmental schemes to get back the money you’ve spent on the renewable energy installation.
+Remember that you don’t have to rely on the government schemes to get back the money you’ve spent on the renewable energy installation.
 Some local authorities may be offering energy-saving grants or some other offers for local residents.
 It could turn out to be beneficial to call your local authorities and ask whether they offer anything for households in the area that have taken certain energy-efficient measures.